ga-wdi-lessons/rails-routing/readme.md

   2. Form Helpers
   3. Songs Controller

 ## YOU DO: Fix the app!

 For the rest of the class we'll be working to fix the app.
 Feel free to follow along, or go at your own pace.

-  ### Bonuses
+#### Bonuses
 If you find yourself moving along faster than my pace, try implementing the following...
-  * A third model for Genre that has a `belongs_to` relationship with Artists.
+* A third model for `Genre` that has a `belongs_to` relationship with `Artists`.
 * There are also some advanced topics included in "Additional Reading" at the bottom of the lesson plan.

 ### Let's take another look at that error...